Poker Odds for Dummies

 If you have a pocket pair, you will flop a set roughly one time in nine.

 If you have two suited cards, you will flop a flush roughly one time in 118.
-You'll flop a flush draw around one in ten times, though.
+You'll flop a flush draw around one in 10 times.

 On average, you'll be dealt pocket aces once every 220 hands.

-The more players that are involved in the hand, the lower your chances of winning the pot – even if you're a favorite.
+The more players that are involved in the hand, the lower your chances of winning the pot - even if you're a favourite.
 For example, the most powerful starting Hold'em hand is pocket aces.
-If you're up against a random hand, you'll be a huge 85% favorite.
-If you're up against five random hands, you'll still be a huge favorite, but you'll only win the pot 49% of the time.
+If you're up against a random hand, you'll be a huge 85% favourite.
+If you're up against five random hands, you'll still be a huge favourite, but you'll only win the pot 49% of the time.

 On top of that, the more players in the pot, the higher the chances that they hold some of your outs.
-If two players have flush draws, they only have seven outs (not nine) to hit their flush – and one of them will lose a big pot!
+If two players have flush draws, they only have seven outs (not nine) to hit their flush and one of them might lose a big pot!

 If you do not distinguish between suits (which are not ranked in most poker games), then there are 169 different starting hands in Texas Hold'em.
-The best is A-A and the worst is either 7-2 or 3-2 unsuited.
+The best is A-A and the worst is either 7-2 or 3-2 unsuited, but many other Hold'em hands are considered largely unplayable.
 If you do differentiate between suits, there are 1,326 possible combinations of two cards.

-"Outs" are simply the technical term for the number of cards that can make you the winning hand.
-For example, if you have Ah-Qh against Jc-Jd on a flop of 8h-5h-2c, you can win with any heart, queen or ace for a total of fifteen outs.
+'Outs' is simply the technical term for the number of cards that can make you the winning hand.
+For example, if you have Ah-Qh against Jc-Jd on a flop of 8h-5h-2c, you can win with any heart, Queen or Ace for a total of 15 outs.

-Pocket aces are a solid hand that give you a good chance to win every hand that you enter into.
-Your odds of winning depend on the number of people playing, but generally at a minimum of 25% of each player stays in until the end, and the odds go up as each player drops out of the hand.
+Pocket aces are a solid hand that give you a good chance of winning.
+Your odds of winning depend on the number of people playing, but generally is at a minimum of 25% if each player stays in until the end, and the odds go up as each player drops out of the hand.
+Learn how to protect your strong hands to prevent worse ones from out-drawing you, and you'll win more with your premium hands!